sap-tutorials/Tutorials/tutorials/hxe-node-express/hxe-node-express.md

    ###### Note prior to executing the installation steps make sure that proxy configuration are set properly

-2. Install support package for NodeJS and Express
+2. Install support package for `Node.js` and Express

-   Follow the prompts and install Node.js.
+   Follow the prompts and install `Node.js`.
 The installation downloads to the default location.

    In case you need to change the installation location from the defaults, make sure to update the PATH variable